Hibou57/External-Programs-ST3/README.md

 The program invocation is purposely simple and executed synchronously.
-This plug-in provides what I believe should be part of the core of an editor, and that's not the purpose of an editor to be another shell or to provide command line edition features.
+This plug-in provides what I believe should be part of the core of an editor, and that's not the purpose of an editor to be another shell or to provide command line edition features (that's the purpose of plug-ins).
 So there never will be more than single argument passing or (exclusive or) passing via standard input stream.

 This plug-in is to invoke external command as external program or wrapper
 script: